 “One time, when I was new, the police came by and asked me how old I was—they said they’d had a report that I was too young to be working, and that they could help me leave,” a 14-year-old girl told Redfern.
 “But I don’t have anywhere to go.
 So I said I was 18.
 Now when times are bad, I think to myself, ‘This is all your own fault.’”12

 The demand for child brides increases where gender-biased abortion leaves communities with a low ratio of men to women.
 Girls become a commodity to be secured.
-This problem is most severe in China, where bride trafficking has ensnared women and teenage girls from neighboring countries, such as Pakistan, Myanmar and North Korea.
+This problem is most severe in China, where bride trafficking has ensnared women and teenage girls from neighboring countries, such as Pakistan and North Korea.
 Traffickers lure women and girls with the promise of jobs, but victims find themselves forced to cohabit with Chinese men who don’t speak their language.
 Often these girls and women are kept locked in rooms and raped, as their new husband and his family expect them to bear children.13

-In her article for The New York Times, Hannah Beech shares the stories of Nyo and Phyu, two teenagers from Myanmar who were trafficked to China at age 16.14 A neighbor promised to find them waitressing jobs, but after 10 days of traveling, the girls realized that was not their fate.
+In her article for The New York Times, Hannah Beech shares the stories of Nyo and Phyu, two teenagers who were trafficked to China at age 16.14 A neighbor promised to find them waitressing jobs, but after 10 days of traveling, the girls realized that was not their fate.
 They tried to run away twice, but they were caught and locked in a room.

 “The girls were split up, each paired with a supposed husband, although no marriage paperwork was ever filled out, to their knowledge,” writes Beech.

 After going home with their new “husbands,” both girls were locked in rooms.
 Nyo was often beaten and raped by her “husband.”
 Phyu’s “husband” repeatedly injected drugs into her arm before forcing her to have sex.
 Eventually, Phyu and Nyo both gained access to the internet.
-This allowed police to track the girls down, prosecute the traffickers and “husbands,” and send the girls back to Myanmar.
+This allowed police to track the girls down, prosecute the traffickers and “husbands,” and send the girls back to their home country.

 But the traumatic experience left both girls with painful life circumstances.